Frequently Asked Questions (FAQ)

 1. It works when I test it but not when I upload it?

-2. I already have scripts on my page and when I add yours they all stop working?
+2. I already have scripts on my page and when I add yours they all (or some of them) stop working?

 3. When I run the script I get the word 'null' or 'undefined' appearing?